itsmesuniljacob/python_articles/python_tips.md

 >
 > `print` is a function in Python 3.x

 This article would discuss some of the useful stubs while working with Python language.
 It's assumed that readers have basic knowledge of programming and Python language.
-The inspiration for this article was of the fact of writing readable and cleaner code.
-A later series of this article will be followed.
+This article is focusing on writing readable and cleaner code.
+It is part of a planned series of articles.

+## Tips & Tricks

 Some of the tips & tricks while using Python language are as below: